NewGuy012/spider_plot/README.md

 ## Author:
   Moses Yoo, (jyoo at hatci dot com)

+  2019-10-16: Minor revision to add name-value pairs for customizing color, marker, and line settings.

   2019-10-08: Another major revision to convert to name-value pairs and add color fill option.

   2019-09-17: Major revision to improve speed, clarity, and functionality